 Basil had kids hooked on Sherlock long before Benedict Cumberbatch ever had a chance at setting the standard for the role.
 With an exuberance for puzzle solving that wouldn't be rivaled until Bill Nye the Science Guy appeared on screen many years later, The Great Mouse Detective translated the superhuman, deductive genius of Sir Arthur Conan Doyle's original character into something zany enough to cross the literary divide.
 Basil had an obsessive dedication to the mystery that made miniature gumshoes of us all.

-The mouse you'd definitely want on your side,
+The mouse you'd definitely want on your side, if you were also a mouse. |

 5. Peg (Lady and the Tramp, 1955)